griffontechinc/privacy/PrivacyPolicy.md

 If you have any questions regarding privacy while using the Application, or have questions about the practices, please contact the Service Provider via email at griffontechinc@gmail.com.

-* * *
+***

-This privacy policy page was generated by [App Privacy Policy Generator](https://app-privacy-policy-generator.nisrulz.com/)
+This privacy policy page was generated by [App Privacy Policy Generator](https://app-privacy-policy-generator.nisrulz.com/) and customized for third-party SDK compliances.